 Traveling by yourself can be tricky.
 Wherever your next destination may be, here are some tips to help you feel more at ease when going on vacation alone.

 I’ll tell you what.
 My finest content is the fact that I can share it with you, but just so you know, the majority of these come from having created them myself, fortunately, without much consequence.
 You learn a few things after two hundred thousand miles.

 No matter how many times you’ve gone on a solo trip, avoid these costly mistakes:

 Before You Leave:

 Make sure they know where you should be in the event of a crisis, from flight numbers to hotel stays to villa-landlord counts.
 They would be able to track you down.
 I took a journey to the other side of the planet, and it hit me that I was completely alone in not knowing where or when I was supposed to be.
 It’s not difficult to send confirmations and itineraries to your travel companions.

 You Don’t Give Much Thought to Your Money.

-Before you travel internationally, be sure to let your bank know or else they might put a freeze on your card.
+Before going on vacation alone internationally, be sure to let your bank know or else they might put a freeze on your card.
 I’ve been there- stuck in a foreign country with currency I couldn’t use and cards that didn’t work for an entire day.
 It’s not a fun lesson to learn the hard way, but it’s one worth learning nevertheless.